cubeta-io/cubeta-starter/readme.md

 **notice 1:** columns of type files will be placed on the migration file as a string columns with a nullable attribute <br>
-**notice 2:** columns of type key will be placed on the migration file as a `foreignIdFor` columns with this attributes : <br>
+**notice 2:** columns of type key will be placed on the migration file as a `foreignIdFor` columns with these attributes : <br>

 - constrained
 - cascadeOnDelete <br>

-<div class="alert alert-danger" style="color: crimson"> it is allways better to check on the created files</div>
+<div class="alert alert-danger" style="color: crimson"> it is always better to check on the created files</div>

 </p>